Are you thinking of declawing your cats? Do you think declawing is necessary? Is there a way to avoid declawing?

 You will notice a nail hook which is responsible for possible damage.

-Buy multiple scratching post:
+Buy multiple scratching posts:

 Train your cat where to scratch or where not: